apricotts/apricotts/README.md

 - **Constraints**:
   - No leading zeros.
   - Each digit appears a maximum of 3 times.

-Note:  By choosing the digits , no combination of 3 digit will form a Fibonacci series.
+**Note**:  By choosing the digits from valid_digit set , no combination of 3 digit will form a Fibonacci series.

 #### Q.3 Show Directory
  ####  Output Generation